Home > Strategy Index > Neutral Trading Strategies

 Buy 1 OTM Call (Higher Strike)

-Using calls, the options trader can setup a long condor by combining a bull call spread and a bear call spread.
-The trader enters a long call condor by writing a lower strike in-the-money call, buying an even lower striking in-the-money call, writing a higher strike out-of-the-money call and buying another even higher striking out-of-the-money call.
-A total of 4 legs are involved in this trading strategy and it requires a net debit to enter the trade.
+Using call options expiring on the same month, the trader can implement a long condor option spread by writing a lower strike in-the-money call, buying an even lower striking in-the-money call, writing a higher strike out-of-the-money call and buying another even higher striking out-of-the-money call.
+A total of 4 legs are involved in the condor options strategy and a net debit is required to establish the position.

 Limited Profit